 Size up a quarter to half a size when you plan to stack your rings.

 Rings with open bands, are slightly adjustable.
-Depending on the metal, you can pull the ring apart ever so slightly to adjust the fit, but it will only gives you an extra half size.
+Depending on the metal, you may shape or form the ring ever so slightly to adjust the fit.

 If you end up with a ring that doesn't fit, it's not the end of the world.
 You know we want you happy, and we're here to help.
 Email us and we'll make sure you end up with a gorgeous ring to not only admire, but actually wear!